 There are three layers to the complete RNetica environment, each with their own licensing terms.

-Once you have obtained a license key from Norsys, you can use it in
+Updated!
+Once you have obtained a license key from Norsys, the license is used by executing the following lines of code:

 Without the license key, the Netica API operates in a limited mode.
 All of the functions in the test scripts will run, but the size of the networks is generally limited.

-The current version (0.4-6) incorporates approximately 75% of the Netica C API Version 5.04 (no new version since 2012).
+The current version (0.5-2) incorporates approximately 75% of the Netica C API Version 5.04 (there is a newer version for Windows but not for MacOS or Linux since 2012).
 This is sufficient functionality to build, compile and carry out inferences with a Bayesian network.
 Some of the more advanced functionality, including support for databases, influence diagrams, and dynamic Bayesian networks is not yet developed.

 Although an extensive test script exists for RNetica (most of this is exposed on the manual pages), the testing away from these simple tests has been particularly light.
 In particular, I have not yet used valgrind to test for memory leaks.
 It is currently a beta release.
 Note that because it uses calls to C code, it is possible for RNetica to crash R. Plan your work accordingly.